thien/specialk/logs.md

 - Note to self: Don't merge the optimisation methods.
 They're inherently different (see Attn is all you need paper.)

+Need to fix BPE (URGENT)
+NEED TO TRAIN EN-FR AND FR-EN on deployment.

 - [ ] Setup political data dataset for our models.
     - [x] Create `bash` script to automate the whole process of downloading and extracting.
     - [x] ~~Create method to train classifier.~~ (Dataset is already made.)[http://tts.speech.cs.cmu.edu/style_models/political_classifier.tar] but you'll want to make sure that the classifier can use it.